-As ONC’s first Youth Science Ambassador, Mia Otokiak successfully furthered ONC’s community, youth, and educational engagement in the Cambridge Bay region.
-Mia, an Inuk from Cambridge Bay, has now gone on to a full-time job in science, working for the Nunavut Impact Review Board.
-As part of her work as YSA with ONC, she led a youth, community-based monitoring program with the students of Kiilinik High School to collect snow data to help in scientific modelling of ice conditions.
+As ONC’s first Youth Science Ambassador (YSA), Mia Otokiak successfully furthered ONC’s community, youth, and educational engagement in the Cambridge Bay region.
+As part of her work with ONC, she led a youth community-based monitoring program with students of Kiilinik High School to collect snow data to help in scientific modelling of ice conditions.
+Mia, an Inuk from Cambridge Bay, has now gone on to a full-time job in science working for the Nunavut Impact Review Board.

-“Because of Ocean Networks Canada I’ve learned so many fascinating things about the Ocean, which I had always wanted to learn about but never had the chance to, until now.
-To make it even better, I’ve passed all this information down to students of the same schools that I went to, the same schools that I graduated from.
-I can guarantee that ONC was a huge reason I have been able to get my current job with the Nunavut Impact Review Board, whose mandate is to protect and promote the existing and future well-being of the residents and communities of the Nunavut Settlement Area.
+“Because of ONC I’ve learned so many fascinating things about the ocean, which I had always wanted to learn about but never had the chance to, until now.
+To make it even better, I’ve passed all this information down to students of the same schools that I graduated from.
 ONC has been a huge stepping stone in my career of science and I am truly grateful to have been a part of the team.”

 Cathryn Hale (YSA for Victoria, BC, 2018)

 Cathryn Hale, an Ahousaht from the Sam family, was ONC’s first YSA for the Victoria area.
-In this role, she worked to develop relationships with local First Nations and schools to encourage youth to pursue careers in science.
+She worked to develop relationships with local First Nations and schools to encourage youth to pursue careers in science.
 During the school year Cathryn gave school presentations and delivered hands-on activities.
-She hopes that by introducing students to science careers and resources will spark an interest that will carry through to adulthood and benefit their communities.
 During the summer she organized and ran day camp activities with the W̱SÁNEĆ Nations and Esquimalt First Nations, and helped with an ROV project in partnership with local schools.
-Cathryn spearheaded ONC’s work with Arbutus Global Middle School, assisting students with ocean-related projects and videos they prepared to showcase at the Ocean Science Symposium in May 2018.

 Eden Atkinson-Bruce (YSA for North Coast of BC, May 2017-April 2018)

-Eden Atkinson-Bruce, from Terrace, B.C, was the enthusiastic North Coast of BC Youth Science Ambassador.
-Eden worked closely with the Kitsumkalum First Nation’s 'Na Aksa Gyilak'yoo School to develop inquiry based projects surrounding the effects of climate change on Ts’msyen Territory.
-Students used ONC’s data from the Prince Rupert - Ts’msyen Territory community observatory to make observations about their local ocean environment.
+Eden Atkinson-Bruce, from Terrace, BC, worked closely with the Kitsumkalum First Nation’s 'Na Aksa Gyilak'yoo School to develop inquiry-based projects surrounding the effects of climate change on Ts’msyen Territory.
+Students used ONC’s data from the Prince Rupert–Ts’msyen Territory community observatory to make observations about their local ocean environment.
 Students also worked with local knowledge holders and elders to learn about how Kitsumkalum Territory waters and lands are being altered because of climate change.